CustomAdaptor in Syncfusion Angular Grid

 7. Run the Application:

-After running the application, you can verify that the server-side API controller is successfully returning the order data in the URL(https://localhost:xxxx/odata/Orders).
-Here xxxx denotes the port number.
+After running the application, verify that the server-side API controller successfully returns the order data at the URL (https://localhost:xxxx/odata/Orders).
+Here xxxx represents the port number.

-Connecting Syncfusion Angular Grid to an Custom service extending the ODataV4 service
+Connecting Syncfusion Angular Grid to a Custom service extending the ODataV4 service

-To integrate the Syncfusion Grid into your Angular and ASP.NET Core project using Visual Studio, follow the below steps:
+To integrate the Syncfusion Grid into the Angular and ASP.NET Core project using Visual Studio, follow these steps:

 Step 1: Install Syncfusion Package

-Open your terminal in the project’s client folder and install the required Syncfusion packages using npm:
+Open the terminal in the project’s client folder and install the required Syncfusion packages using npm:

 npm install @syncfusion/ej2-angular-grids --save